 These SFIs identify the financial responsibilities which apply to members of the JCC, including its joint sub-Committees and the JCCT staff.
 They do not provide detailed procedural advice and should be read in conjunction with the detailed departmental and Financial Control Procedure notes.

-The general principle is that financial control procedures used by the JCC and the JCCT will normally be those of the host unless otherwise approved by the appropriate process.
+The general principle is that financial control procedures used by the JCC and the JCCT will normally be those of the Host Body unless otherwise approved by the appropriate process.
 In some cases, the financial control procedures of the Host Body may need to be amended to take into account the nature of the business of the JCC.
-In these exceptional circumstances, the financial control procedures must be scrutinised and recommended by the Director of Finance of the JCCT (as referred to as the Director of Finance within these SFIs) for approval by the Audit and Risk Committee that deals with the JCC matters.
-Prior to consideration by the Audit and Risk Committee, the Director of Finance will discuss any proposed changes to Financial Control Procedures with the Director of Finance of the Host Body.
+In these exceptional circumstances, the financial control procedures must be scrutinised and recommended by the Director of Finance and Value of the JCCT (as referred to as the Director of Finance and Value within these SFIs) for approval by the Audit and Risk Committee that deals with the JCC matters.
+Prior to consideration by the Audit and Risk Committee, the Director of Finance and Value will discuss any proposed changes to Financial Control Procedures with the Director of Finance of the Host Body.